 Hit “save”.
 Need a screenshot?
 I don’t think so.
 You got this.

 5. Open up an account on Netlify.

-This is a place where you can host your landing page for free, with a subdomain like blahblah.netlify.com.
-You can even add your own domain for free (you have to buy it of course).
+This is a place where you can host your landing page for free, with a subdomain like blahblah.netlify.app.

 6. Drag the folder of files with your landing page into Netlify.